projectfluent/fluent/guide/functions.md

 ## Function parameters

-Functions may (but don't have to) accept positional and keyword arguments.
-Some keyword parameters are only available to developers and cannot be used inside of FTL translations.
-Instead they can be set on external arguments passed into translations by the developer.
+Functions may accept positional and named arguments.
+Some named arguments are only available to developers when they pre-format variables passed as arguments to translations (see [Partially-formatted variables](#partially-formatted-variables) below).

-See the reference below for more information about the arguments accepted for each built-in function.

 ## Built-in Functions